-The sale of tickets, food, beverage or merchandise by student groups in school activities may occur only when all of the following conditions are fulfilled: Fundraising activities must comply with Board Policy 5501
+The sale of tickets, food, beverage or merchandise by student groups in school activities may occur only when all of the following conditions are fulfilled:

-- The sale or promotion will be under the control of a school-related organization and the school advisor. - Profits are used to enhance school program(s) by providing money for

-- expenditures not currently funded by the school. - Approval is obtained from the Superintendent of Schools or his/her designee.
+- The sale or promotion will be under the control of a school-related organization and the school advisor. - Profits are used to enhance school program(s) by providing money for expenditures not currently funded by the school. - Approval is obtained from the Superintendent of Schools or his/her designee.
 All funds received as gifts and/or from solicitations must be immediately deposited with the school advisor or treasurer, and all expenditures from a class treasury must be approved by a school advisor. - The Board of Education prohibits the use of lotteries and/or raffles for fundraising or other school purposes (i.e. curricular, extra-curricular, and/or co-curricular activities).